 As a result of the expensive nature of produce and dairy products, many Canadians turn to junk foods.
 Lots of Canadians tend to eat outside their home to get a decent meal.
 For instance, getting a decent meal in an Italian restaurant for two people in an urban area – appetizer, main course, dessert, and wine – will cost around $100 in Vancouver, $90 in Montreal, $74 in Quebec, $101 in Calgary, and $105 in Toronto.

-Urban Areas with the Lowest Cost of Living in Canada
+Cost of Living in Canada by City

 Urban area/city | Cost of living (Single) | Cost of living (family of 4) | Price index |